 How to Participate

-Please access the event via the link on the dedicated page sent upon purchase of your pass.
+Please access the program via the link on the dedicated page sent upon purchase of your pass.

 English （with Japanese interpretation)